An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power spectrum: Introduction

 The \Lya\ forest, characterised by absorption features imprinted on the spectra of distant quasars, is produced when light from background quasars is absorbed by neutral hydrogen in the intergalactic medium (IGM).
 It stands as one of the most informative probes for studying the structure and evolution of the Universe \citep{Meiksin2009, Mcquinn2016}.
 As the light traverses regions of varying hydrogen gas density along the line of sight, a complex pattern of absorption emerges.
 This pattern reflects both the physical state of the IGM and the underlying dark matter distribution, making the \Lya\ forest an essential tool for investigating a range of astrophysical and cosmological phenomena.

 One of the most widely used summary statistics used for extracting information from the Ly$\alpha$ forest is the one-dimensional Ly$\alpha$ power spectrum, which quantifies the statistical distribution of absorption features as a function of spatial scale.
-Its study remains an important area of research \citep[e.g.,][]{Palanque-Delabrouille2013, Irsic2017b, Chabanier2019, Karacayli2022,Ravoux2025}.
+Its study remains an important area of research.
 In particular, it plays a crucial role in constraining cosmological parameters \citep[e.g.,][]{Croft2002,Viel2004,Seljak2005,Mcdonald2006}, dark matter models \citep[e.g.,][]{Narayanan2000,Viel2013,Rogers2021,Hooper2022,Villasenor2023,Irsic2024,GarciaGallego2025} and primordial magnetic fields \citep{Pavicevic2025}, complementing observations from the cosmic microwave background, galaxy clustering, and weak gravitational lensing.

 Current measurements of the 1D power spectrum are divided into two regimes.
 High-resolution spectroscopic surveys (e.g., Keck/HIRES, VLT/UVES; $R \gtrsim 20,000$, S/N $> 10$) resolve small-scale features but have limited sample sizes ($\lesssim 100$ QSOs), leading to large statistical uncertainties \citep[e.g.,][]{Irsic2017b, Boera2019, Karacayli2022}.
-Conversely, surveys like SDSS/eBOSS and DESI achieve larger samples ($\sim 10^{5}$ QSO spectra \citep{Chabanier2019, Ravoux2023, Ravoux2025, Karacayli2025}) at the cost of spectral resolution, limiting their sensitivity to wavenumbers beyond $k \sim 0.03 \rm\,s\,km^{-1}$.
 Representing the first regime, \cite{Boera2019} measured the power spectrum at $z =$ 4.2, 4.6, and 5.0 using fifteen high-resolution QSO spectra from Keck/HIRES and VLT/UVES, reaching scales down to $k \sim 0.2$ s km$^{-1}$ with $\sim 15$ per cent precision.
+Conversely, surveys like SDSS/eBOSS and DESI achieve larger samples ($\sim 10^{5}$ QSO spectra) at the cost of spectral resolution, limiting their sensitivity to wavenumbers beyond $k \sim 0.03 \rm\,s\,km^{-1}$.
 For the second regime, the most recent public results come from SDSS/eBOSS \citep{Chabanier2019}, measuring the power spectrum from $z=2.2$ to 4.6 and extending to $k \sim 0.02$ s km$^{-1}$, and DESI DR1 \citep{Ravoux2025, Karacayli2025}, measuring from $z=2.2$ to 4.2 and extending to $k \sim 0.026 - 0.039$ s km$^{-1}$ depending on redshift.